bighin/multilayer-percolation/README.md

 # Monte Carlo simulation of percolation in multilayer systems

+This code studies bond percolation in bilayer and generic multilayer systems by means of Monte Carlo simulation.
+The aim is studying the phase diagram a function of p -- the probability of activating an in-plane bond -- and p_perp -- the probability of activating a link between

 # Requirements

 A modern C compiler (GCC or Clang) and the following libraries: